 - Horror Shorts: Attic Panic & Coffer

-Annabelle Creation (2017) is available now on Blu-ray.
+Annabelle Creation (2017) Blu-ray is available now from Amazon.

 For those of you yet to see the film I’ll leave you with a little taster…

-So that’s Annabelle Creation Blu-ray review, if you have any thoughts on this film you can leave them in the comment section below:
+That’s Annabelle Creation blu-ray review, if you have any thoughts on this film you can leave a comment on our Facebook.

 Director(s): David F. Sandberg